Vytez/Checklistable/docs/checklists/tales_of_vesperia/important_items_and_events.md

 - [ ] Flynn: Finish the Colosseum's 30-man melee in under 90 seconds.
 - [ ] Patty: Synthesize 200 or more items.

-### Sword Dancer Sidequest (PS3 and Definitive Edition)
+### Sword Dancer Sidequest

 - [ ] Enter Capua Nor and talk to **Hisca and Chastel** from _Tales of Vesperia: The First Strike_ movie.
-- [ ] Enter the Aer Krene that is at the SE of Weasand Of Cados and explore deeper to reach Sunken Grotto.
+- [ ] Enter the aer krene that is southeast of the Weasand of Cados and explore deeper to reach Sunken Grotto.
 At the end of the dungeon, approach the center to fight the Sword Dancer.
-- [ ] Exit out and enter the Aer Krene at the south of Zaphias.
+- [ ] Exit out and enter the aer krene south of Zaphias.
 Repeat like the above for another battle with the Sword Dancer.
-- [ ] Exit out again and enter the Aer Krene at the north of Caer Bocram.
-There will be no battle (probably quest designer fatigue).
+- [ ] Exit out again and enter the aer krene north of Caer Bocram.
+There will be no battle.
-- [ ] Visit the last Aer Krene located to the SE of Yumanju.
+- [ ] Visit the last aer krene located southeast of Yumanju.
 Defeat the Sword Dancer one last time.
 - [ ] Back track out to meet with Hisca and Chastel.
 They will give the **Sword Of Prayer Rag Querion** to Flynn.

 ### Judith's Brionac Sidequest